![]() |

 out of it’s mom, with a rope

-as the WWI bombs fell
+as the WWI bombs

 on the very land